SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 - #### Map

   Like with arrays the number of key-value pairs **should** not be limited in any way, but when writing SKON it is recommended to keep the number of elements reasonable.

+  If there are multiple key-value pairs with the same key the earlier values are overwritten.

 ## Syntax